 What Nightmares Are Made Of

-The first and last stories from this week’s issue (7 October 12) are posted here: the first because you’ve got to shudder at the thought of the poor kid trying to escape a kidnap attempt …when you see the guy’s mug shot.
-And the last because I want to talk about how the tagline came about — and give you a place to politely discuss the story, if you wish.
+The first and last stories from this week’s issue (7 October 12) are posted here: the first because you’ve got to shudder at the thought of the poor kid trying to escape a kidnap attempt …once you see the guy’s mug shot.
+And the last story because I want to talk about how the tagline came about — and give you a place to politely discuss the story, if you wish.

 Ethics Train Wreck